|Other Freelang resources|

 Maltese is spoken in Malta, where it is a co-official language along with English.
 It is also an official language of the European Union.
 Maltese is a Semitic language, but it is written with the Latin alphabet.
 It derives from the Arabic dialect that developed in Sicily and the rest of Southern Italy, with vocabulary borrowed from Italian (particularly Sicilian) and English.

-Download our free dictionary (for Windows) and browse both the Maltese-English and the English-Maltese lists.
+Download our free dictionary (for Windows or Android) and browse both the Maltese-English and the English-Maltese lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Renato B. Figueiredo.